Estimating non-linear functionals of trawl processes: Estimating non-linear functionals of trawl functions

 \subsection{Limit theorems for $\Psi^{n}(g)$ and $\Lambda^{n}(g)$}

 In this part we describe first and second order asymptotics for the estimators introduced in (\ref{eq:estimators_def}).
-We start discussing consistency of such statistics.
-We recall the reader that a real-valued function $f:\mathbb{R}\rightarrow\mathbb{R}$ is said to be of \textit{polynomial growth} of order $q\geq0$ if there is some $C>0$, such that
+We start by discussing the consistency of these statistics.
+We recall that a real-valued function $f:\mathbb{R}\rightarrow\mathbb{R}$ is said to be of \textit{polynomial growth} of order $q\geq0$ if there is some $C>0$, such that

-The reader should keep in mind that our sampling scheme satisfies (\ref{eq:highfreq_longspan_scheme}) and this will be always assumed to hold for the rest of this paper.
+The reader should keep in mind that our sampling scheme satisfies (\ref{eq:highfreq_longspan_scheme}) and this is assumed throughout the rest of the paper.
 Under this set-up we have the following consistency result for $\Psi^{n}(g)$.

 \begin{theorem} Let $g:\mathbb{R}\rightarrow\mathbb{R}$ be a continuous function of polynomial growth of order $q\geq0$.
 Suppose that $\mathbb{E}(\rvert L^{\prime}\rvert^{2q\lor4})<\infty$.
 Then, $\Psi^{n}(g)\overset{u.c.p}{\rightarrow}\Psi(g).$\end{theorem}